 Entertainment

 There are two baby pools at the aft of the ship, perfect for a little baby trying the water for the first time.
 I found them not too busy and often shady in the evening — perfect.
-There are lots of kids’ clubs for all ages, but for a six month year old, there is the night nursery — where you can leave them to sleep at night and carry a beeper (from 6pm until 1am).
+There are lots of kids’ clubs for all ages, but for a six month old, there is the night nursery — where you can leave them to sleep at night and carry a beeper for any alerts (from 6pm until 1am).

 Overall, the cruise was extremely relaxing, especially as I didn’t have the headache of negotiating an airport.
 I’d thoroughly recommend a cruise for someone travelling with an infant as it’s completely stress free.